yubrajbhoi/termux-python-12/Doc/library/sqlite3.rst

       Returning a non-zero value from the handler function will terminate the currently executing query and cause it to raise a :exc:`DatabaseError` exception.

+      .. versionchanged:: 3.13
+         Passing *progress_handler* as a keyword argument is deprecated.
+         The parameter will become positional-only in Python 3.15.

    .. method:: set_trace_callback(trace_callback)